awsdocs/amazon-lex-developer-guide/doc_source/API_GetBotChannelAssociation.md

  ** [botConfiguration](#API_GetBotChannelAssociation_ResponseSyntax) **   <a name="lex-GetBotChannelAssociation-response-botConfiguration"></a>
 Provides information that the messaging platform needs to communicate with the Amazon Lex bot\.
 Type: String to string map
+Map Entries: Maximum number of 10 items\.

  ** [botName](#API_GetBotChannelAssociation_ResponseSyntax) **   <a name="lex-GetBotChannelAssociation-response-botName"></a>
 The name of the Amazon Lex bot\.